Chapter 21 : Let It Grow

 “We don’t know,” Lily said softly and hugged Remus when he offered her a comforting embrace as well.
 “Peter and Aeryn were off at some pub if I remember correctly and Sirius -”

-“Already on it,” James said with authority as he pulled his two-way mirror out of his corduroy jacket.
+“Already on it,” James said as he pulled a two-way mirror out of his corduroy jacket.
 “Padfoot?”

 “I’m alright, Prongs!”
 Sirius gasped as his face appeared.
 He kept turning his head back and forth as he threw glances at his wailing girlfriend.
 “But I don’t think Gemma is.
 She’s hysterical, mate.”